jv13/hw_javascript_vitrano_jen/README.md

 ##Comments
 * This assignment was challenging, but I was excited when the console created an output I was looking for.
 Originally, I was stuck on the presidents branch array.
 I had to walk away and revisit the next day and that is when I was able to to output 'Bill Clinton'.
 * I do not believe my inception function is correct, although I know it logs out the correct output.
 I continually received the error "callback is not a function".
 I tried to re-watch lectures and Lynda.com videos but I just could not figure it out.
+* When I went to push the branches to the repo, I had pushed the master branch first, when I went to push the rest of them I kept receiving "Branch master set up to track remote branch master from origin.
+Everything up-to-date".
+Therefore in the repo it only shows my master branch not sure if I should have pushed them after I coded each branch?
+I did consistently switch between each branch when I coded the assignment.
 * I also added comments to the JavaScript so I understood where the different branches began.